boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

       returned by the DoH server, or how to report a problem) for troubleshooting purposes.
 The server that exposes such information is called "resolver information server".

-      The resolver information server MUST support the content-type 'text/html'.
+      The resolver information server MUST support only the content-type 'text/html' for the resolver information.
 The DNS client MUST reject invalid the URL if the scheme is not "https".
 Invalid URLs MUST be ignored.
-The URL SHOULD be treated only as diagnostic information for IT staff.
+The URL MUST be treated only as diagnostic information for IT staff.
 It is not intended for end user consumption as the URL can possibly provide misleading information.